-- The high cost of management solutions is a key challenge, and as such, without having the ability to fund these solutions, businesses will be lagging in terms of optimizing data management.
-This, paired with growing data volumes many within the industry are experiencing, creates a snowball of further challenges. - Lack of effective processes and systems in place.
-With growing data volumes (36%), and the inability to invest in solutions to manage this, comes a lack of effective processes and systems (39%), as well as existing infrastructure (38%), and poorer quality of data (25%).
+- The high cost of management solutions is a key challenge for two fifths (40%) of ITDMs, and as such, without having the ability to fund these solutions, businesses will be lagging behind in terms of optimizing data management.
+This, paired with growing data volumes many within the industry are experiencing, creates a snowball of further challenges. - Lack of effective processes and systems in place: With growing data volumes (36%), and the inability to invest in solutions to manage this, comes a lack of effective processes and systems in place (37%), and poorer quality of data (33%).
 It goes without saying that organizations that currently experience these challenges will not be getting the most out of their data to improve the customer experience.
-These numbers also highlight the importance of data governance, where an established system comprising people, processes and technology ensures the proper and consistent handling of data across the organization. - Growing data volumes.
-Six in ten (60%) ITDMs within the industry also report that their organizations are not coping extremely well with the volumes of data they're expected to manage further evidence of where pinch points are currently experienced.
-This in turn has a knock-on effect on other coping abilities with data.
+These numbers also highlight the importance of data governance, where an established system comprising people, processes and technology ensures the proper and consistent handling of data across the organization.